bossardl/Remote-physiotherapy/README.md

 2. Then run openpose in the directory above
   - bin\OpenPoseDemo.exe --image_dir '..\Dataset_gpu\Perso\Calibration\Train'  --write_json '..\openpose\output_json_folder\Train_Ludo'
-(You may need t ocreate the repository  Train_Ludo if the algorithm doesn't create it itself)
+(You may need to create the repository  Train_Ludo if the algorithm doesn't create it itself)